 As a former educator, I understand how important it is for our children to have access to a quality education.
 I am committed to ensuring parents and teachers have the tools and resources necessary to provide the best possible educational opportunities for our children.

-Education is one of the most important building blocks for success, and access to quality learning directly impacts life-long development and individual potential.
+Education is one of the most important building blocks for success, and access to quality learning directly impacts life-long development and individual achievement and success.
 As Ranking Member of the House Subcommittee on Appropriations that funds the U.S. Department of Education, I am committed to ensuring parents and teachers have the tools and resources necessary to provide a world class education to our children.

 Parental Rights, School Choice and Homeschooling